 - Local income taxes: Local taxes aren’t as common as state taxes.
 States like New York and California have several different ones, so be sure to withhold money for all that apply.

 - Social Security: This is a 6.2% tax that goes toward each employees’ government retirement fund.
 Once an employee earns $132,900 in a year, it no longer applies.
-You are also responsible for paying 6.2% in addition to what the employee pays.
+You are also responsible for paying 6.2% (in addition to what the employee pays).

 - Medicare: This is a 1.45% tax that goes toward the government medical fund for seniors.
-There is no income cap on this one, but you must also pay a matching amount out of your business funds.
+There is no income cap on this one, and you must also pay a matching amount out of your business funds.

-Federal, State & Local Income Tax Rates
+Federal, State, and Local Income Tax Rates

 Subtract Nontaxable Income Before Calculating Tax Amounts